moveax0/cw-script-collection/README.md

 > [!CAUTION]
 > unequip any gear before animating it in-case your game crashes and do NOT swap gear while the script is active, as that will result in your gear being overwritten and therefore deleted

+### **gearLogger**
+Saves all customized gear you encounter to a database

+Functionality:
+  - uses the entityList header created by entityCollector to write new entries to the database
+  - entries are differentiated by entity name and entity class
+  - uses proper json encoding

+How To Use:
+  - download [dkjson.lua](https://github.com/LuaDist/dkjson) and paste it into the CheatEngine folder that stores your cheat tables
+  - add the entityCollector from this repo to your cheat table
+  - use the entityCollector to create the entityList header
+  - update the gearLogger by costumizing the file path at the very top of the script
+  - after updating the file path and using the entityCollector to create the entityList header you can activate the gearLogger script
+> [!TIP]
+> after adding the script right click it inside of your cheat table and assign it a hotkey

+> [!IMPORTANT]
+> When using this script make sure to update your entityList using the entityCollector script every time after you or somebody else rejoins.
+Otherwise entries could be written to the wrong entity name.

 ## ASM